Grooved and Cut Stock

 What is Banding Groove Lumber?

-Also referred to as strapping groove lumber, branding groove lumber is dunnage with a ridge cut down the center either lengthwise or crosswise.
+Also referred to as strapping groove lumber, banding groove lumber is dunnage with a ridge cut down the center either lengthwise or crosswise.
 When securing your load or product, dunnage lumber will not damage the products, whether on a pallet or in a crate.
 A strap or band fits into the length that was cut, and a secure, safe product protector is set in place.
 We can also manufacture banding notches, which cut across the width of the lumber, if that is preferable.

 Troymill also has the ability to Heat Treat (ALSC Standard) to sterilize our products for export.
 Upon request, our dunnage lumber with banding groove, will meet ISPM-15 Standards and comply with ALSC regulations.